What Are Disc Brakes And How Do They Work?

 Most modern cars today come equipped with disc brakes designed to stop your vehicle.
-This brake system is simple to understand and easy to repair.
+The disc brake system is simple to understand and easy to repair.
+Disc brakes work by using calipers to press brake pads against a spinning rotor, providing effective stopping power.
 It's a low-cost braking system that enables your vehicle to stop effectively in different driving conditions.
-Before you decide to do any work on the brake system of your vehicle, you should know what a brake disc is and how a disc brake system functions.
+Before you decide to do any work on the brake system of your vehicle, you should know what are disc brakes and how do they work.

 Your vehicle has a series of brake lines that travel from the master cylinder to each of the wheels.
 To stop your vehicle, you step on the pedal that controls the brake booster, and those devices send stopping power to each of the wheels around your vehicle.
 When your stopping pressure reaches the wheels, the brake pads will press into the spinning rotors, and your vehicle will slow and eventually stop.
 This is the straightforward idea behind disc brakes.